Flag Officers Introduction and News

 Club Racing at CHPSC is arranged under the guidelines of the RYA/RYA Cymru Wales and the latest charter is reproduced below.

-ISORA are publishing its 2021 programme today and further information and the race schedule can be found here This includes a six race Welsh Coastal series.
+ISORA are publishing its 2021 programme today and further information and the race schedule can be found here This includes the six race "Plas Heli Welsh Coastal Series" starting on April 17th .

-The centre is closed in line with Welsh Government Alert Level 4 restrictions.
+The indoor sections of centre are closed in line with Welsh Government Alert Level 4 restrictions, with authorised access now permitted to the pontoons and compound.
 New opening hours will be posted as soon as restrictions are eased, and our bar and catering partners have assessed what they can offer.
+In line with Welsh government Covid regulations, we advise the use of the "NHS Covid App" when visiting Plas any of the Plas Heli facilities.

 In order that the club and centre can open re-promptly, there is some essential maintenance work being undertaken on the infrastructure of Plas Heli and both Plas Heli and CHPSC equipment by the Directors and Flag Officers, in line with Welsh Government Regulations.
-In addition, a review of the facilities is currently underway.
+In addition, a review of the facilities is currently underway to best structure the centre for events, club and community use.
+Some areas of the centre are hired to local business and local authorities etc, and meeting rooms (for example) can be booked via the Plas Heli website.

-When restrictions are eased a little, we will be looking for additional volunteers to ensure a smooth return to club activities.
+As restrictions are eased, we will be looking for additional volunteers to ensure a smooth return to club activities.
 All voluntary activities will be managed to keep members safe, and all within allowable guidelines.

 J24's for sale - expressions of interest